Self-care

 Sometimes we humans get lost when we focus on externals, however there's a whole world within us that benefits from our own love and care.
 Our most reliable source of love and care is within ourselves.
 As adult human beings, we mature when we depend on ourselves, and ask for help when needed.

-Self-care is a way of showing yourself some love, and building up your inner worth and trust in your own relationship with your inner self.
-Here are some possibilities and suggestions for self-care, to nudge you toward a stronger and more solid relationship with yourself:
+Self-care is a way of giving yourself some love, and building up your inner worth and trust in your own relationship with your inner self.
+Listed in this article are some possibilities and suggestions for self-care, to nudge you toward a stronger and more solid relationship with yourself.
+Feel free to scan the text and focus on what is most relevant to you.
+For instance, if anything suggested here is actually a source of anxiety for you, focus on something else instead.
+We're all different, find what works for you, and leave the rest.

 Breathing